anthonycoffey/property-manager-pro/memory-bank/systemPatterns.md

             *   Purpose: Handles the processing of a public campaign link initiated by the frontend.
             *   Trigger: Called by the `PublicCampaignHandlerPage.tsx` frontend page.
             *   Inputs: `{ campaignId: string }`.
             *   Logic: Validates the `campaignId` by querying the `campaigns` collection group for a document with a matching `id` field and `status: 'active'`.
-If valid (active, not expired, within limits), dynamically creates an `invitations` document (linked to the `campaignId`) and returns details like `{ invitationId, campaignId, organizationId }` to the frontend.
+If valid (active, not expired, within limits), dynamically creates an `invitations` document (linked to the `campaignId`, and crucially, stores `organizationIds: [campaignData.organizationId]` in the new invitation) and returns details like `{ invitationId, campaignId, organizationId }` to the frontend.
         *   **`signUpWithInvitation` (v2 Callable - Updated):**
+            *   Now correctly handles invitations created by `processPublicCampaignLink` by expecting `organizationIds` (an array) in the invitation data to derive the `organizationId` for setting claims, especially for resident roles.
+            *   Correctly skips email comparison if `invitationData.email` is undefined (as is the case for new public campaign invitations).
             *   Existing function updated to check if an accepted invitation has a `campaignId`.
             *   If so, it atomically increments `totalAccepted` on the linked campaign document and updates the campaign's `status` (e.g., to "completed" or "expired") if `maxUses` or `expiresAt` conditions are met.
         *   **`cleanupProcessedCampaignCSVs` (v2 Scheduled):**